 Or so you thought.

 Adventure in a Con

 Conventions usually contain everything you need to write an adventure.
 There are artists, sometimes cartographers, and plenty of gamers to use as playtesters.
 Using the random setting generator built into the Æther Core Book, three scenarios are rolled up at the gaming table and the players choose which scenario to use.
 One of our game masters runs it on the spot and the results are what generates the imagery for the illustrations, and what drives the adventures themselves.
 We write as much as we can during the Convention and try to get the whole thing done in the space of a few days, with more time reserved for polishing.
 The players each have their signatures and character names immortalized on a special sheet in the adventure.
 The results are below!

 Adventure in a Con – The Eater’s Tower

 A powerful cursed Human, an Eater, has taken up residence in an abandoned Byzantine tower which was long-ago overgrown by the forest it used to protect.
 The party finds their way to the tower, possibly hunting the Eater, possibly seeking shelter from the dark of the woods; but no matter what their purpose is, they have a fight on their hands!

 Adventure in a Con – Legend of the One-Toes

 A group of cavemen and women are the last remnants of their tribe.
-Last night there was a loud bang and a bright flash which knocked everyone out after hearing their Shaman raise an alarm.
-Now it’s several hours later, the Shaman is gone, and the only clue to his whereabouts are odd footprints leading away from the cave that seem to have only one toe, and a skin pattern that they have never seen before.
+Last night there was a loud bang and a bright flash which knocked everyone out after hearing their shaman raise an alarm.
+Now it’s several hours later, the shaman is gone, and the only clue to his whereabouts are odd footprints leading away from the cave that seem to have only one toe.

 Things only get weirder as the group follows the tracks and finds a mysterious egg-shaped cave standing on four shiny metal trees…